-The policies and procedures that the Counsel Funds follow when voting proxies relating to portfolio securities are available upon request at any time, at no cost, by calling toll-free 1-877-625-9885 or by writing to Counsel Portfolio Services Inc., 5015 Spectrum Way, Suite 300, Mississauga, Ontario L4W 0E4 or through www.counselservices.com.
+The policies and procedures that the Funds follow when voting proxies relating to portfolio securities are available upon request, at no cost, by calling toll-free 1-877-625-9885, or by writing to Counsel Portfolio Services Inc., 5015 Spectrum Way, Suite 300, Mississauga, Ontario L4W 0E4.

-Each Counsel Fund's proxy-voting record for the most recent 12-month period ending June 30 is available, free of charge, to any investor of that Fund upon request at any time after August 31 of the same year, by calling 1-877-625-9885 and is also available on our website at www.counselservices.com.
+Each Counsel Fund's proxy-voting record for the most recent 12-month period ending June 30 is available, free of charge, upon request at any time after August 31 of the same year, by calling 1-877-625-9885.
+It is also available on our website at counselservices.com.

-Short-Term Trading
+Short-Term Trading Policies and Procedures